 Contraception

-any method, medicine, or device used to prevent pregnancy
+Any method, medicine, or device used to prevent pregnancy

 CFReSHC CF-SRH Resource Guide by Patients for Providers and Patients